 - Set a deadline for each goal

-- List the metrics and methods you will use to track your progress along the way.
+- List the metrics and methods you will use to track your progress.

 5. Define Roles and Responsibilities

-The success of a sales team depends on the roles and responsibilities assigned to each member.
-Defining these roles and responsibilities is essential to ensure everyone knows what is expected of them.
+A sales team’s success depends on the roles and responsibilities assigned to each member.
+Defining these roles and responsibilities is essential to ensure everyone knows what is expected.
 This also helps them work together as a team.

-There are many different ways to assign roles and responsibilities to a sales team.
+There are many ways to assign a sales team roles and responsibilities.
 The most important thing is that everyone understands their role and what is expected of them.

 There are a few key things to keep in mind when creating sales team roles: